faudio/faudio/doc/Interfaces.md

 ## Interfaces

 The Audio Engine provides ad-hoc polymorphism using interfaces.
 An interface is a collection of methods designated by a unique interface identifier.
 Each type may provide an implementation for any number of interfaces.

-Some basic interfaces include doremir_eq_t, doremir_ord_t and doremir_num_t.
+Some basic interfaces include doremir_equal_t, doremir_order_t and doremir_number_t.

 By convention, the interface identifier is a global constant of the same name as the interface type, except for the `_t` suffix, so the identifier for the above interfaces are doremir_eq, doremir_ord and doremir_num respectively.

 ### Using an interface

 Interface methods are called by invoking \ref doremir_get_interface, passing the value and the pointer instance.
 Note that this is the *only* way to call an interface method: in particular it is not safe to cast a pointer of some type to the interface type, even if the type happen to implement the interface.

-For example, this is a way to implement the *min* function for any type supporing the \ref doremir_ord_t interface:
+For example, this is a way to implement the *min* function for any type supporing the \ref doremir_order_t
+interface:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 doremir_ptr_t
 doremir_min(doremir_ptr_t a, doremir_ptr_t b)
 {
-    doremir_ord_t * ord = doremir_get_interface(doremir_ord, a);
+    doremir_order_t * ord = doremir_get_interface(doremir_ord, a);
-    return ord->lt(a, b) ? a : b;
+    return ord->less_than(a, b) ? a : b;
 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~